hassan-mehmood1/hassan-mehmood1/README.md

 # 👋 Hi, I'm Hassan Mehmood

 ### 🚀 About Me
-I’m a **Drone Developer & Robotics Specialist** passionate about building intelligent, autonomous systems.
+I’m a **Robotics Specialist** passionate about building intelligent, autonomous systems.
 With expertise in both **hardware and software development**, I design and integrate customized **UGVs, UAVs, and quadruped robots**.

 My work bridges cutting-edge research and real-world applications, focusing on: